...information for health professionals

 Developed by a multidisciplinary team

-Since 1969 our programme has been continually reviewed and developed in line with latest thinking on nutrition, exercise and the psychology of behaviour change.
-We have an in-house team of registered dietitians and nutritionists, while a specialist advisor panel brings together experts in a range of disciplines including physical activity, psychology, child and adult health and behaviour change.
+For more than 55 years, our programme has been continually reviewed and developed in line with the latest thinking on nutrition, exercise and the psychology of behaviour change.
+We have an in-house team of registered dietitians and nutritionists, while a specialist advisor panel brings together experts from a range of disciplines including physical activity, psychology and behaviour change.

 Staff are trained and receive regular professional development

-A dedicated training team delivers specialist training in facilitating behavior change for weight control via Slimming World’s bespoke Academy.
-As well as an initial foundation training package, regular on-going training, personal development and support is provided for all the Consultants who run our groups, with a strong focus on a deep understanding of the emotional and psychological aspects of being overweight.
+A dedicated training team delivers specialist training in facilitating behaviour change for weight control via Slimming World’s bespoke Academy.
+As well as an initial foundation training package, regular ongoing training and personal development and support is provided for all Consultants who run our groups, with a strong focus on having a deep understanding of the emotional and psychological aspects of being overweight.
 A robust management structure helps ensure consistency among our groups with a firm emphasis on quality of service.

-Programmes should last at least 3 months, offer at least fortnightly sessions including a ‘weigh-in’
+Programmes should last at least three months, and offer at least fortnightly sessions including a weigh-in

 Our groups are open 52 weeks of the year and members attend for as long as they wish.
 Groups include a confidential weigh-in followed by a support session to facilitate learning and behaviour change.
 Members continue to be supported in between groups by a series of lifelines including personal support from the Consultant and other group members and free online support from the member website.